 - Managing expectations and obtaining insights: Part of effective governance includes managing expectations, which is an important part of managing change.
-Procurement leaders should set realistic goals, ensure that everyone involved in the digital transformation understands the overall strategy and purpose, as well as possible risks and challenges.
+Procurement leaders should set realistic goals, and ensure that everyone involved in the digital transformation understands the overall strategy and purpose, as well as possible risks and challenges.
 Part of managing expectations is having good data and insights into what works and what doesn’t.
 Procurement leaders need to have tools in place to gather and analyze the data to help them make informed decisions, and then lead stakeholders based on those decisions.

 - Developing a communication plan: When organizations pursue digital transformation without a clear governance structure, teams involved might not be operating with a shared purpose or understanding of the project.
 Communication suffers, leading to delays, misunderstandings, or conflicts that impede digital transformation efforts.
 Procurement leaders need to have a well-planned communication framework, and the necessary resources, tools, and team members.
 Collaboration and open communication can become a critical success factor.